-Golden Retrievers need at least one hour of exercise per day.
-They were bred to be water-retrieving dog, that spent a ton of energy retrieving game from bodies of water.
-However, the exact amount of activity depends on the age, health, and temperament of your Golden, though an hour is a good target to aim for.
+Golden Retrievers need moderate amount of exercise.
+In fact, they’ll need at least 1 hour of exercise a day because they were bred to be water-retrieving dogs that spent a lot of energy retrieving game from bodies of water.
+However, the exact amount of physical activity depends on the age, health, and temperament of your Golden Retriever.

 Don’t worry, exercising with your Golden Retriever can be a fun experience.
 In the article, we’ll discuss all you need to know about exercising your Golden.
 Plus, we’ll show you the best Golden Retriever activities for a healthy and happy dog.